archinetai/surgeon-pytorch/README.md

 <img src="./LOGO.png"></img>

 A library to inspect itermediate layers of PyTorch models.

+### Why?
+It's often the case that we want to inspect intermediate layers of a model without modifying the code e.g. visualize attention matrices of language models, get values from an intermediate layer to feed to another layer, or applying a loss function to intermediate layers.

 ## Install